Have you heard all the hype about pickleball and wondered how to join in on the fun?

 Many municipalities and tennis clubs have created pickleball lines on their tennis courts.
 One tennis court can provide enough space for two to four pickleball courts depending on the space available around the outside of the court.

-If your local tennis court already has pickleball lines but no net, you’ll just need to stop by your local racquet sports store to pick up a portable playing net.
+If your local tennis court already has pickleball lines but no net, you’ll just need to stop by your local racket sports store to pick up a portable playing net.
 If the court does not have pickleball lines, you’ll also need to tape pickleball court lines and/or use a lines and corners kit to build your pickleball area.

 Don’t have access to a local tennis or pickleball court?
 Try setting one up on your cul-du-sac and play with your neighbors!